aattoa/shell-language-server/README.md

 based on [JSON-RPC](https://en.wikipedia.org/wiki/JSON-RPC).

 Note that the project is far from done, and in many cases will not work perfectly.
-Several shells are recognized, but they are all treated as POSIX shell for now.
-Despite these limitations, the language server is already useful.
+Despite some limitations, the language server is already useful.

 ## Table of contents